 North of the Stadium

 Rogers Centre offers two on-site parking locations.
-The first is directly underneath of the stadium and is divided into five separate sections with corresponding internal elevators that deliver fans to respective gates.
+The first is directly underneath the stadium, but does not allow public parking on game days.
+Parking for this garage is allowed for Season Ticket holders, disabled, and staff.
 Parking at this garage costs $30CAD and can be paid for on arrival.
 Spaces are limited and available on a first-come, first-serve basis.

 Wheelchair accessible parking spots in the underground garage can be reserved by calling 416-341-3004.

-The second on-site parking lot at Rogers Centre is the bus parking lot, directly across the street from Gate 9 at 305 Bremner Blvd. and costs $40 per day per bus.
+The second on-site parking lot at Rogers Centre is the bus parking lot, directly across the street from Gate 8 and costs $45 per bus.

-Running 24-hours a day, the TTC is a convenient way to access Toronto’s vibrant downtown core without worrying about where to find parking.
+TTC Subway Running 24-hours a day, the TTC is a convenient way to access Toronto’s vibrant downtown.
 With Rogers Centre conveniently located on multiple surface routes as well as via the train, this is a simple alternative when deciding how to arrive for the big game.

 Convenient and easily accessible, Toronto’s public transportation system is an ideal and hassle-free way of getting to Rogers Centre to enjoy the game.
 Located steps from the Union Subway Station, guests will reach Rogers Centre within a matter of minutes when exiting the station.